-The Company entered into Share Purchase Agreements ("SPAs") dated 15 December 2022 for the transfer of shares (the "Shares"), relating to the entities listed in note 3 to the consolidated financial statements (the "Entities"), that are beneficially owned and controlled by the Parent Company.
+The Company entered into Share Purchase Agreements ("SPAs") dated 15 December 2022 for the transfer of shares (the "Shares"), relating to the entities listed in note 3 to the consolidated financial statements (the "Entities"), that are beneficially owned and controlled by the Parent Company before and after the transfer.
 As per the SPAs, the Parent Company has transferred the entire economic interest in the Entities to the Company for a nominal value.
 Thereby, the Company holds 100% of the transferred shares of the Entities.
-Subsequent to the year end, the legal formalities of transfer were competed (note 29).
+During the year, the legal formalities of transfer were competed.